gwijthoff/tacitmedia/resources.md

 - See also [The Internet of Ownership](https://ioo.coop/about/)

+[Data for Black Lives](https://towardsdatascience.com/data-for-black-lives-the-inaugural-conference-at-mit-b48599a248a), conference at MIT, November 2018

 [Ethical OS Toolkit](https://ethicalos.org/), for "anticipate the long-term social impact and unexpected uses of the tech we create today."
 Designed by the Institute for the Future

 [Digital Ethereal](http://www.digitalethereal.com/), long exposure photography by designer Luis Hernan that captures invisible WiFi signals.